folio-org/folio-org.github.io/_remote/mod-circulation/doc/circulationrules.md

 ## Fallback policy

-There always must be a line with a set of three fallback policies, one for each type like `fallback-policy: l no-circulation r no-request n no-notice o overdue i lost-item`.
+There always must be a line with a set of five fallback policies, one for each type like `fallback-policy: l no-circulation r no-request n no-notice o overdue i lost-item`.
 It must be after the priority line and before the first rule.